 Our staff and students have access to the University’s range of excellent modern facilities.

-Read the best research coming out of the School of Chemical Engineering and Analytical Science in the latest edition of the Faculty of Science and Engineering's In Abstract.
+Read the best research coming out of the Department of Chemical Engineering and Analytical Science in the latest edition of the Faculty of Science and Engineering's In Abstract.

 Manchester: a hub of innovation

-Researchers from the School of Chemical Engineering and Analytical Science speak about their research at The University of Manchester:
+Researchers from the Department of Chemical Engineering and Analytical Science speak about their research at The University of Manchester: